 M1 Finance is a great choice of broker to implement the Pinwheel Portfolio because it makes regular rebalancing seamless and easy, has zero transaction fees, and incorporates dynamic rebalancing for new deposits.
 I wrote a comprehensive review of M1 Finance here.

-Using mostly low-cost Vanguard funds, we can construct the Permanent Portfolio pie like this:
+Using almost entirely low-cost Vanguard funds, we can construct the Pinwheel Portfolio pie like this:

 - VTI – 15%